 People with children or grandchildren can only leave ¼ of their assets to the people they wish as the ¾ must go to the wife and children in equal shares.,People who do not leave children but a spouse or parent can only leave 50% of their estate to the people they wish.
 The spouse’s share will depend on the living relatives of the deceased.
 For example, a cousin of the deceased may be legally entitled to a share.

 It does not matter whether the deceased and the spouse lived separately if they did not officially divorce.
 Forced heirship rules can be avoided with proper planning.

 The law provides that a will is valid if the following requirements are cumulatively present:

 The witnesses cannot be beneficiaries under the will.
-If the will provides that one of the witness is to inherit assets, then this provision shall be void (without affect).
+If the will provides that one of the witnesses is to inherit assets, then this provision shall be void (without effect).

 Can a will in Cyprus be cancelled or changed?